LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/05_raja_reduce/README.md

 **race condition** and can cause an algorithm to produce **non-deterministic**, order-dependent results.

-Consider an attempt to write an OpenMP parallel kernel to computed the sum of the elements in an array:
+Consider an attempt to write an OpenMP parallel kernel to compute the sum of the elements in an array:

 ```